ssm-lab/simulator-energy-measurements/README.md

 [//]: # (- `pydevs/` - Contains the PythonPDEVS library or related models for simulation.)

+- `pyJoules/` - A third-party library for precise energy measurement.
 - `src/` - Main source code directory.
   - `MeasureStrategy.py` - Abstract base class providing the template for energy measurement strategies.
   - `DurationBasedMeasurement.py` - Implements duration-based energy measurement extending the MeasurementStrategy, which measure the energy consumed the energy consumed by each machine component periodically until a signal has been received.
   - `FixedPeriodMeasurement.py` - Implements fixed-period energy measurement extending the MeasurementStrategy, which periodically measure the energy consumed over a specific period.
   - `MeasurementExecutor.py` - Executes a measurement strategy instance.
   - `ModelExecutor.py` - Coordinates the execution of measurable and energy measurements.
 - `util/` - Utility scripts and helper functions to support the main application.
-  - `pyJoules/` - A third-party library for precise energy measurement.

-- `README.md` - The comprehensive guide and documentation for setting up and using the energy profiling tool.

 # Setup guide
 - Clone this repository.